Petnow LogoPetnow

 purpose = DetectionPurpose.PET_PROFILE_REGISTRATION,

-enableFakeDetection = true
+enableFakeDetection = true,

 )

-Parameter Descriptions
+Parameter Reference

 ParameterDescription

-speciesPet species.
+speciesThe pet species.
 Determines the detection pipeline.

-enableFakeDetectionWhether to enable fake image detection
+enableFakeDetectionWhether to enable detection of fake images (photos, videos, etc.)

 purpose options: